ralixjs/ralix/docs/PHILOSOPHY.md

 ## Utilities

-Utilities, aka Core methods, are helpers to help you write most common operations with a nicer and shorter API: finders, manage classes, manage elements attributes and data-attributes, submit forms, change browser history, events and more.
+Utilities, aka Core methods, are helpers to help you write most common operations with a nicer and shorter API: finders, manage classes, manage elements attributes and data-attributes, submit forms, change browser history, listeners and more.
 You can find all helpers documentation [here](CORE_API.md).

 ## Logo

-We use a bear, a sloth bear, inspired by Baloo (from The Jungle Book) performing the song "The Bare Necessities".
+We use a bear, a sloth bear, inspired by **Baloo** (from **The Jungle Book**) performing the song **The Bare Necessities**.